William-gregory/DA-ML/online_iceocean/README.md

 ### Implementation of CNN into SPEAR ice-ocean simulations

 The CNN correction is applied back into SPEAR ice-ocean simulations as a bias correction tool.
 In other words, we run a short simulation/forecast of the model, e.g., for 5 days, at which point the CNN updates the restart files as a post-processing step, and then the model continues from this updated state for the next 5 days.
-Note that the scripts within this repository are for implementing a few different variations of CNN and/or DA correction schemes:

-`DAML_G23.csh` - train a CNN (based on [Gregory et al., 2023](https://doi.org/10.48550/arXiv.2304.03832)) using all available data between 1982-2017. \
-`DAML_MEC.csh` - apply a "mean error correction" (mean computed over 1982-2017). \
-`DAML_OPTp1.csh` - train a CNN (as in G23) using all available data between 1982-2012. \
-`DAML_OPTp2.csh` - based on optimized network (following increments from DAML_OPTp1.csh).
+Note that the `CNN_SIS2.py' code will need to be changed depending on what CNN weights you want to use

-The post-processing step to implement a CNN or MEC into an xml is done in the following way:
+The post-processing step to implement a CNN into an xml is done in the following way:

     <freInclude name="OM4_postprocess">
         <postProcess>